 A Little More on Slack

-Due to the long acquisition process Slack has been hanging around for most of the year like the houseguest that won’t go home — here, but is it really?
-With the acquisition finally in the rearview, Salesforce is wasting no time bringing forth not just Slack but new ways of collaborating in the front and back office.
+Due to the long acquisition process, Slack has been hanging around for most of the year like the houseguest that won’t go home — here, but is it really?
+With the acquisition finally, in the rearview, Salesforce is wasting no time bringing forth not just Slack but new ways of collaborating in the front and back office.

 Again, with not returning to the office, or more likely not going in every day in mind, Slack can fill the communication void by fostering many collaboration strategies.
-Workflows like service, field service, or sales automatically leap to mind for Slacking; but others involving complex decision-making might be coming.
+Workflows like service, field service, or sales automatically leap to mind for Slacking, but others involving complex decision-making might be coming.

-Slack is one of those new doors opening and Dreamforce only offered a peek.
+Slack is one of those new doors opening, and Dreamforce only offered a peek.
 The company has been very aggressive at developing integrations, and we’ll see a steady stream going forward.

 What’s interesting to me about collaborating through Slack is that such collaborations can function a lot like AI recommendations.
-Think about it, Slack brings together a lot of high-powered electro-chemical organic compute power with tons of data whose models are fully trained.
+Think about it, Slack brings together a lot of high-powered electro-chemical organic computing power with tons of data whose models are fully trained.
 Let’s watch this space.